May 1, 2023 by Patricia Sands Leave a Comment (Edit)

 Here’s another post about the tradition from Kristin Espinasse, everyone’s favourite scribe of daily French life.

-Four years ago, my husband and I had just finished a magical stay (but then isn’t it always?) in Paris and the Loire Valley.
+A few years ago, my husband and I had just finished a magical stay (but then isn’t it always?) in Paris and the Loire Valley.
 We were driving south to the Dordogne region on May 1st and in every town, big or small, this was the scene.
 Even on a drizzly day.
 I loved it!

 Obviously, young or old, everyone puts a lot of thought into this tradition.